C3BI-pasteur-fr/python-course-1/source/From_script_to_project.rst

 With these, the program runs, but some aspect of its behavior is not what we intended or expected.
-Many errors of this kind can be prevented from happening by using TDD (Test Driven Development), where when we want to add a new feature, we begin by writing a test for the feature—which will fail since we haven’t added the feature yet—and then implement the feature itself.
+Many errors of this kind can be prevented from happening by using TDD (Test Driven Development), where when we want to add a new feature, we begin by writing a test for the feature which will fail since we haven’t added the feature yet and then implement the feature itself.

 When editing a program to fix a bug there is always the risk that we end up